graduateclimateconference/graduateclimateconference.github.io/covid.md

 ## 2. Arrival Wellness Check

 Conference attendees will be required to participate in a wellness check upon arrival for the GCC 2023.
-Everyone will be required to show a negative PCR test taken in the 72-hours leading up to the conference.
-If participants are not able to take a COVID-19 test in the 72-hours leading up to the conference. _This is in addition to completing a rapid test which will be provided upon arrival._ Admittance to the conference will not be allowed until a negative result is shown.
+A rapid test will be provided by the conference organizers.
+Admittance to the conference will not be allowed until a negative result is shown.

 *Attendees unable to be vaccinated for reasons such as medical conditions or religious beliefs will be required to show results of a negative PCR test taken within 72 hours of the meeting, and will _also_ be expected to take a rapid test upon arrival.
 For these attendees, a negative rapid test upon arrival cannot be substituted for a negative PCR test.